 There will be several different sets of tools depending upon what you arerepairing.

-The most common tools used are: flat blade screw driver, Phillips head (cross shaped) screw driver, Allen wrenches in 3mm, 4mm and 5mm (most common), TORX (looks like an Allen wrench with a star shaped head, 8mm socket.
+The most common tools used are: flat blade screw driver, Phillips head (cross shaped) screw driver, Allen wrenches in 2mm, 3mm, 4mm, 5mm and 6mm (these are the most commonly used), TORX (looks like an Allen wrench with a star shaped head), 6mm and 8mm socket.
 Very rarely we use a wrench, or pair of pliers, but the jaws are coated with a “gripper” so they jaws don’t scratch and scar the item being repaired.

 We also have a few custom made tools since some of the heads cannot be repaired easily without them.
 Occasionally a wooden dowel or a wooden tapping block.
 We used a wooden tapping block instead of a hammer, since a hammer will distort and deface the metal.
 Too much with a metal hammer will actually bend and distort the metal and change the extremely tight tolerances that many heads and tripod require.
 For a short time there were 5.5mm sockets.